Geraldworks/BT4222/README.md

 # Problem Scenario
 Our group identified that it is challenging for students to determine if their resumes are suitable for the jobs that they are intending to apply for.
-This could result in immediate rejection from the companies
+This could result in immediate rejection from the companies if the resume does not fit the intended requirements.

 # The solution
 As such, our group decided to develop various models to help accurately identify if a resume is particularly suited for a certain job category.